 There are many triggers for thyroid disorders that are common in all populations, including underlying infections, a stressful event, a compromised gut, and toxins.
 I encourage you to take a look at my book Hashimoto’s: The Root Cause for more information.
 But, there are a few root causes that may be specific to men and shouldn’t be ignored.

 Low testosterone could be a trigger, an exacerbating factor, and even a consequence, of thyroid disease.

 Some symptoms of low testosterone may include fatigue, weight gain, irritability, overwhelm, hair loss, low libido, depression, loss of executive function, a reduced frequency of morning erections, difficulty in growing facial hair, erectile dysfunction, fertility issues, frequent muscle aches, as well as a loss of muscle mass.
-A new onset moodiness or worsening of moodiness may be a sign that testosterone levels are off.
-Irritable male syndrome is a recently coined term that describe mood changes that occur in men with low testosterone.
+A new onset of moodiness or worsening of moodiness may be a sign that testosterone levels are off.
+Irritable male syndrome is a recently coined term that describes mood changes that occur in men with low testosterone.

 In some men with low testosterone, normalizing thyroid hormones can actually normalize testosterone levels.
 In some cases, prescription testosterone and/or DHEA may also be a beneficial therapy for reducing overall symptoms.

 Male hormones are thought to play a protective role in the development of Hashimoto’s, and men with low testosterone are more likely to be diagnosed with Hashimoto’s, while men with hyperthyroidism are more likely to have elevated levels of testosterone.

 Thyroid conditions do have a genetic component, and having a male parent with thyroid disease increases your likelihood of having a thyroid condition, even more so than having a female relative with thyroid disease.
 I have written an article on the role of genetics and thyroid disorders, if you’d like to explore this topic further.